nhselect/step1-training/content/platform-roles/roles/assessor.md

 <div class="role_trust-example">

-### Trust example​
+### Example in a trust​

-- Qualified critical care nurses (in accordance with your Trust protocol)​
+- Qualified critical care nurses (in accordance with your trust protocol)​

+#### Higher education institute example

+- Lecturing team member who needs to monitor the progression of their students  ​
+- Lecturer who only needs to sign off individual proficiencies

 </div>